 Your original items are not shared

-When you share an item using a unique link, a copy of the item is created, with the password history and any files attachments removed.
+When you share an item using a unique link, a copy of the item is created, with the password history removed.
 Only the copy is shared, not the original item.

 If you change an item’s details after you’ve already shared a copy, your changes won’t be shared unless you share the item again.